Monarchy of Belgium

 The monarchy of Belgium is the constitutional and hereditary institution of the monarchical head of state of the Kingdom of Belgium.
-As a popular monarchy, the Belgian monarch uses the title king/queen of the Belgians (Note: Koning(in) der Belgen, Roi/Reine des Belges, König(in) der Belgier) and serves as the country's head of state and commander-in-chief of the Belgian Armed Forces.
+As a popular monarchy, the Belgian monarch uses the title king/queen of the Belgians, (Note: Koning(in) der Belgen, Roi/Reine des Belges, König(in) der Belgier) possesses no physical crown, and undergoes swearing in, rather than a coronation.
+The monarch serves as the country's head of state, and ex officio, commander-in-chief of the Belgian Armed Forces.

 There have been seven Belgian monarchs since independence in 1830.
-The incumbent, Philippe, ascended the throne on 21 July 2013, following the abdication of his father Albert II.
+The incumbent, Philippe I, ascended the throne on 21 July 2013, following the abdication of his father Albert II.

 Origins

 When Belgium gained independence from the United Kingdom of the Netherlands in 1830, the National Congress chose a constitutional monarchy as the form of government.
 The Congress voted on the question on 22 November 1830, supporting monarchy by 174 votes to 13.
 In February 1831, the Congress nominated Louis, Duke of Nemours, the son of the French king Louis-Philippe, but international considerations deterred Louis-Philippe from accepting the honour for his son.

 Following this refusal, the National Congress appointed Erasme-Louis, Baron Surlet de Chokier to be the Regent of Belgium on 25 February 1831.
 Leopold of Saxe-Coburg-Saalfeld, since 1826 also called Prince of Saxe-Coburg and Gotha, was designated as King of the Belgians by the National Congress and swore allegiance to the Belgian constitution in front of the Church of St. James on Coudenberg in Brussels on 21 July.
 This day has since become a national holiday for Belgium and its citizens.